 Optimize your site search so that it can interpret the query’s intended meaning and make sense of long-tail semantic searches too.

-The customer using the site search is mostly high-intent shopper who is quite serious about making the purchase, and the last thing you want to do is send them back empty-handed (to your competitor’s site!).
+The customer using the site search is mostly a high-intent shopper who is quite serious about making the purchase, and the last thing you want to do is send them back empty-handed (to your competitor’s site!).
 Not showing anything on the search result page is one of the most common eCommerce mistakes many businesses make, which can result in customers leaving your website.

 Make sure that the standard search queries turn up some results.
 If you don’t have the exact products, bring up relevant products or provide product recommendations – anything but not empty page results.